jordanmack/sudt-cli/README.md

 ### Update the Configuration File

-Open the `src/config.js` file to view the configuration.
+The most common configuration is already included and most users will not need to change it.

-The most common configuration is already included and may not need to be changed.
+If you want to use the tool with a devnet that is not on `localhost`, you will need to update the URLs in the configuration.

-If you are running a devnet that is not on `localhost`, you will need to update the URLs in the configuration.
+To view and modify the configuration, open the `src/config.js` file.

 ### Update Permissions (Linux and MacOS)